5432roy/Log-Aggregation-System/README.md

 # Log Aggregation System

-This project is a log aggregation system built with Apache Kafka and Java.
-It simulates multiple applications generating logs, aggregates them in real time, and processes these logs for monitoring and analysis.
+This project is a log aggregation system built with Apache Kafka and Java, and it runs with Docker.
+It simulates multiple applications generating logs, aggregates them in real time, and processes them for monitoring and analysis.

 ---

 ## 1. Goals and Objectives

 - **Primary Goal:**
-  Build a log aggregation system using Apache Kafka and Java that simulates multiple applications generating logs, aggregates them in real time, and processes the logs for monitoring and analysis.
+  Using Apache Kafka and Java to build a system that simulates multiple applications generating logs, aggregates them in real time, and processes the logs for monitoring and analysis.

 - **Objectives:**
-  - **Understand Kafka Fundamentals:**
+  - **Practice Kafka & Docker Fundamentals:**
-    Gain hands-on experience with Kafka's producers, consumers, and topic partitioning.
+    Gain hands-on experience with Kafka's producers, consumers, and Docker.
   - **Real-Time Data Processing:**
     Process logs as they are produced, demonstrating real-time ingestion and processing.
   - **Scalability and Fault Tolerance:**